 10.30am It made a pleasant change this morning to wake to the sound of Gregorian chanting and the smell of incense rather than the assault on my auditory and olfactory senses that I’ve endured over the last week or so.
-When we booked into the Albergue San Saturnio yesterday we were surprised to discover a German army of occupation ( apparently it’s recommended in the German guide books).
-They had invaded mid afternoon and were all busy cooking while we found our bunks.
+When I booked in to the Albergue San Saturnio yesterday I was surprised to discover a large party of Germans ( apparently it’s recommended in the German guide books).
+They had arrived mid afternoon and were all busy cooking while we found our bunks.
 I was happy to see Ian from Dublin and a few others I recognised too.
-Ian was at pains to tell me that the small Albergue shop sold local Rioja for 3 euros and his sampling had revealed it to be excellent stuff.
-On my return from dinner in the village later in the evening I found Ian and a large party of Germans sitting at a patio table that was covered in empty wine bottles.
+Ian was at pains to tell me that the small shop in the albergue sold local Rioja for 3 euros a bottle and his sampling had revealed it to be excellent stuff.
+On my return from dinner in the village later in the evening I found Ian and the Germans sitting at a patio table that was covered in empty wine bottles.
 They were in very high spirits indeed.
-I was particularly amused to see a German guy named Henrick in an advanced state of inebriation.
-He was the German snorer I had encountered back in Roncesvalles and hitherto had seemed a very serious chap , striding out purposefully with one of those Bavarian hats atop his head.
+I was particularly amused to see one guy in an advanced state of inebriation.
+He was the snorer I had encountered back in Roncesvalles and hitherto had seemed a very serious chap , striding out purposefully with one of those Bavarian hats atop his head.
 The wine had made him very giggly indeed and brought out an amorous streak in him too.
-He appeared , in his drunken state , to be trying to chat up a fellow German lady and what made it funnier still to the other Germans was that this was all being conducted in English.
+He appeared to be trying to chat up a fellow German lady and what made it funnier still to the other Germans was that this was all being conducted in English.

 7.45pm I set out just before sunrise at 7.30am today and arrived , 31.4km later , in Santo Domingo de la Calzada at 6.30pm.
 My longest day , not helped by the cloudless sky and lack of shade.
 When I set out the plan was to stop in Ciruena but it turned out to be like a one horse town in a Spaghetti Western.
 I pushed on to the much more lively Santo Domingo.
 After walking over 60km in the last 2 days with 12kg on my back , and having shivered through cold showers and slept on mats with noisy Hobbits I was feeling a bit sorry for myself.
 I hobbled into the main square and passed a Parador Hotel.
 I couldn’t help it .
 I walked in and booked a room.
 I know , I know , I’m a very bad Pilgrim.
 I’m sure I’ll do my penance further down the way though.